If you are a stock trader, you need some decent charting software. Don’t even try to argue with me on that one.

 TradingView actually stands out from the crowd when it comes to charting packages.
 This is because the majority of systems out there require you to download software onto your computer.

-This is not really convenient for ‘on the go’ use when you may be jumping from computer to computer.
+This is not really convenient for ‘on the go’ use when you may be jumping from computer to computer or laptop.
 TradingView is completely browser-based.

 I know that a lot of people are going to be turned off by browser-based software, but I promise you, it is completely fine.